Esther125/git-practice/git.md

 ---

 ### What's the difference I discovered in `.git` file when operating git repo?
-I discover that every time I make a commit, I see new objects added in the `.git/objects` folder.
+I discover that every time I add a new file and make a commit, I see new objects added in the `.git/objects` folder.

 ![object](/images/objects_image.png)